Carmen Robinson - Missing Since December 1973

 Since 2018, I've profiled at least two cases that are similar to Carmen's.
 These similarities are in no way meant to mean the cases are related in an investigative way.
 Rather, I can think of two cases of missing women that went missing during their work shifts or commutes.

 Jessica Heeringa is an individual who went missing toward the end of a shift she worked at a convenience store.
 Kierra Coles is someone who went missing in his United States Postal Clerk uniform.
-My thoughts on a worker who goes missing during a shift or during a commute is that the person that disappeared her knew her patterns well.
+My thoughts on a worker who goes missing during a work shift or during a commute is that the person who disappeared her knew her patterns well.
+However, a chance encounter with a stranger can't be discounted.

 Comments